L&S Teaching Mentors Program

 Teaching Department: German, Nordic, & Slavic+

 Patricia (she/her) is a Ph.D. student in Second Language Acquisition and German.
-Since 2021, she has been teaching German language and culture courses at UW-Madison.
-Patricia’s student-centered teaching approach integrates universal design for instruction and culturally sustaining pedagogy.
+Since 2021, she has been teaching German language and culture courses in both German and English at UW-Madison.
+Patricia’s student-centered teaching approach integrates universal design for learning and culturally sustaining pedagogy.
 Patricia cares about students as individuals with different identities, about their learning inside and outside of her classroom, and about class community and learning atmosphere.
 By bringing authentic materials that reflect diverse perspectives into the classroom, Patricia encourages students to find, make, and have important connections, changes, and opportunities.
 As a lifelong learner herself, she continuously attends workshops, broadens her horizon by reading scholarly articles on pedagogy and second language acquisition, critically reflects and evaluates her lessons, and regularly takes risks by trying new methods and approaches.

 Rachel Hutchins